GAGGIUINO/gaggiuino.github.io/docs/README.md

 >

 ### **Print services**
 _Places to get your 3D prints if you don't have a printer.
-The Gaggiuino print service prints to design spec and has been approved by the Gaggiuino team._
+Gaggiuino print service partner(s) are reviewed by the Gaggiuino team for service, print quality, and cost before approval._
   * [Gaggiuino print service (US Based)](https://gaggiuino.hudsoncreativegroup.com/)
   * [CraftCloud print shop aggregator](https://craftcloud3d.com/)